 In addition to renewing the moratorium, the City Council also made progress on addressing transportation concurrency during their meeting by approving a preferred approach to developing a transportation concurrency policy and Level of Service (LOS).
 The preferred approach (Table 1 above) is described as the intersection-wide, volume weighted average delay with an LOS of D, with allowance for LOS E where LOS D cannot be achieved per the 2015 Comprehensive Plan.
 Under this direction, City staff will draft a new concurrency methodology and prepare draft amendments to the Comprehensive Plan and associated regulations.

 January 2018 Update: On December 5, 2017, the Sammamish City Council approved an amended emergency ordinance, O2017-445B, that will halt most new development until City leaders have implemented a revised traffic model.
 This ordinance followed the original version adopted on October 3, 2017 (O2017-445), and an amended version adopted on November 21, 2017 (O2017-445A).

 “We can’t stop growth, but we can manage it,” said City Manager Lyman Howard.
 “We’re in an intense cycle of strategic planning at the same time all this growth is happening.
 The building moratorium is like a time out or a pause.
-It’s a temporary reprieve while we complete the planning necessary to guide development in alignment with our comprehensive plan.”
+It’s a temporary reprieve while we complete the planning necessary to guide development in alignment with our Comprehensive Plan.”

 Because this is an emergency ordinance, the Council must hold a public hearing on the moratorium within 60 days and review and renew the action if it lasts beyond six months.
 The Council held a public hearing on the emergency ordinance on November 21, 2017.

 In addition, the moratorium excludes affordable-housing projects and publicly funded facilities like schools.